Ajaingithub/ATACseq/README.md

 9. **BigWig Merge** : Combine the bigwig files based on the groups like naive, cm, em etc.

   ` pipeline_function/ATAC_bw_merge.R    `

-Also you can perform preprocessing step using these function

-The Version Control has been done through RStudio

 If there is any issue please comment.